icyTan/portfolio2019/src/pages/stc.md

 ![](../images/stc/1__aG__xCLCIJZw6V__P2CKnk0g.png)

-User flow 1 — Primary goal is to find a specific item & the store that sells it
+<figcaption>User flow 1 — Primary goal is to find a specific item & the store that sells it</figcaption>

 #### Meet Marie